 So, the first port of call is to work out who could meet at a midway point and when.
 It would be brilliant if you could get 5 or more bloggers to meetup because then you could have a really productive workday.

 Next, you need to decide where to meet.
 A coffee shop may seem like a nice idea, especially if they have free WiFi but they can be noisy, distracting and aren’t set up for work meetings.
-It would be worth your while to look into hiring an office space for the day.
+It would be worth your while to look into short-term office spaces for let in your area to provide a flexible workspace solution for the day.
 A building that is geared up for work meetings and one that will provide you with everything you need, for example, a boardroom meeting table which will allow you to work at the right height, have space for your laptop, camera, phone etc. as well as being able to sit around and see one another.
 As well as comfortable chairs, a quiet atmosphere, possibly a tea and coffee machine and toilets.
 Perfect.

 Lastly, I would make a plan for the day.
 Decide what areas you want to cover and what is important to discuss.
 Set up a timetable of the day including sessions, brainstorming time and writing time.
 It’ll help you to get the most out of your day.